 Pour chicken stock or bone broth (my personal favorite).
 Cook on high for 4 hours or low for 6 – 7 hours.

-Chicken Soup or Crispy Rotisserie style Chicken in Crockpot
+Chicken Soup or Crispy Rotisserie style whole Chicken in Crockpot

 1. A Hearty Chicken Soup